samuelsaleh/GEO-app/README.md

 ## 🎯 Overview

-Creed helps businesses optimize their content for generative AI search engines.
+Dwight helps businesses optimize their content for generative AI search engines.
 As users increasingly turn to AI assistants like ChatGPT, Bing Chat, and Google Gemini for answers, traditional SEO isn't enough.
-Creed provides the tools and services to ensure your brand gets mentioned, cited, and recommended by AI.
+Dwight provides the tools and services to ensure your brand gets mentioned, cited, and recommended by AI.

 ### Core Services